hclimente/wisdom/notes/bio/familial_brca.md

 # Familial breast cancer

-A French doctor, Pierre Paul Broca, reported in the mid-19th century the first case of familial breast cancer.
+In the mid-19th century a French medical doctor, Pierre Paul Broca, reported for the first time a case of familial breast cancer.
 Indeed, his wife acquired breast cancer, as many women in her family had for, at least, 4 generations.
-The relative risk conferred by a the presence of multiple breast cancers in the family was estimated in 2.7.
-This cases usually occur in women younger than 50 years, and bilateral primary breast tumors are frequent.
+Cases of familiar breast cancer usually occur in women younger than 50 years, and bilateral primary breast tumors are frequent.
+Epidemiological studies later quantified the relative risk conferred by a the presence of multiple breast cancers in the family at 2.7.
+Moreover, they exhibit a higher likelihood of acquiring triple-negative breast cancer.

+# Genes involved in familial breast cancer

-It wasn't until the late 20th century that two genes involved in DNA reparation, BRCA1 and BRCA2 were associated with hereditary breast and ovarian cancer (HBOC).
-BRCA1 and BRCA2 mutations are rare in most populations (1 of 400).
+It wasn’t until the late 20th century that two genes involved in DNA repair, BRCA1 and BRCA2, were associated with hereditary breast and ovarian cancer (HBOC).
+Some mutations in these genes increase the risk of developing breast cancer, giving respectively a 57–65% or 45–55% risk of developing breast cancer by age 70 among women.
+For that reason, BRCA1 and BRCA2 mutations are rare in most populations (1 of 400).

-# Involved genes

 HBOC follows an autosomal dominant inheritance pattern.
-Some mutations in BRCA1 and BRCA2 increase the risk of developing breast cancer, giving a 57–65% or 45–55% risk of developing breast cancer by age 70 years among women.
-Moreover, they exhibit a higher likelihood of acquiring triple-negative breast cancer.

-While approximately 5–10% of all patients with breast cancer exhibit a monogenic predisposition to breast and ovarian cancer, only ~25% of them harbor BRCA1/2 mutations.
+While approximately 5–10% of all patients with breast cancer exhibit a monogenic predisposition to breast and ovarian cancer, only about 25% of them harbor BRCA1/2 mutations.
 Other 23 genes have been associated with familial breast and/or ovarian cancer (Table 1).

 Table 1.
-Overview of HBOC genes: estimated lifetime risk and tumorigenic molecular mechanisms that involves them.
+Overview of HBOC genes: estimated lifetime risk of breast cancer (age in years) and tumorogenic molecular mechanisms that involves them: homologous recombination repair (HRR), replication fork stability, transcription–replication collisions, mismatch repair (MMR), DNA damage signaling, checkpoints and cell death, and/or others.
 Adapted from *Nielsen et al.*

 **Gene**|**Breast cancer estimated lifetime risk (age in years)**|**HRR**|**Replication fork stability**|**Transcription–replication collisions**|**MMR**|**DNA damage signaling, checkpoints and cell death**|**Other**
 :-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----: